 The beer you choose needs to be carefully considers as well.
 Because it has a slight cracker like taste, I use Hair Of The Dog’s Ruth.
 Choose a beer that has notes of yeast, bread or crackers.
 A wheat beer would also work well.

-Run the bottle of beer under a hot tap water until warm to the touch, about 3 minutes.
-Slowly pour 3/4 of a cup into the flour mixture, mixing with a fork until all of the flour has been moistened (adding the additional 3 tbs if needed).
+- Addr 3/4 of a cup warm beer into the flour mixture, mixing with a fork until all of the flour has been moistened (adding the additional 3 tbs if needed).
 Knead for about 3-5 minutes or until the dough becomes shiny and slightly stiff but not firm.
-Return to the bowl and cover with a towel, allow to rest for 30 minutes to an hour.

-Pull off pieces of the dough just smaller than a golf ball.
+- Pull off pieces of the dough just smaller than a golf ball.
 Roll into balls and place on a plate, continue for the remaining dough.
-Cover the plate with a towel and allow to rest for an additional 30 minutes.
+Cover the plate with a towel and allow to rest for about 30 minutes.

-Roll the tortillas out until they are thin enough to see through.
-In my experience a rolling pin gets better results than a tortilla press.
+- Roll the tortillas out until they are thin enough to see through.
 On a lightly floured surface, flatten a ball of dough with the rolling pin, then roll forward and back across it; rotate a sixth of a turn and roll forward and back again; continue rotating and rolling until you reach a very thin consistency.
+Alternately, you can use a tortilla press.

 Make a batch of Chipotle Stout Braised Beef and make Tacos.